Phuongln15/Team9_AI/README.md

 # Team9_AI
 Team 9 for AI taxi algo

+### Overview

+Technology has disrupted the traditional Taxi model in the past 5 years by introducing mobility as a service provider.
+Companies like Uber or Lift have transformed the transportation market using computing platforms to connect customers and drivers.
+This movement eliminated the bureaucracy and costs involved in the traditional model, where customers had to only use services from licensed drivers and companies.
+Increasing the competition and eliminating the “middle-man”, made costs more affordable, and improved the quality of services as well.

+### Problem
+The disruption of innovation triggered by the car sharing model, without any doubt played a significant role in the democratization of the services.
+According to public information, in 2021 Uber had 101 million monthly active users worldwide.
+Considering the size of the global population, this is a huge improvement, however there is still a lot of room for growth.
+The largest cost and what prevents this model from growing more is the human component represented by the drivers.
+Removing the human resource costs involved would commoditize the services to the point that public transportation represents nowadays.

+### Goal
+Our goal is to eliminate the human component by designing an agent that can pick up customers and effectively/safely drop them off in their desired locations.

+### Goal
+The scope of this project is to create a proof-of-concept agent by using the AI (Artificial Intelligence) concepts learned in class.
+We have no desire to develop a fully functional application.

 ## A-Star
 for my parts, Phuong Nguyen
 """Code uses gym-0.9.7 and heapq for priority queue's data container.